-If you are a member of an employer superannuation fund, and by becoming a member you automatically received life and total and permanent disability (TPD) insurance, then you essentially have group life insurance.
-In that situation, it is called default insurance.
+If you are a member of an employer superannuation fund, and if you automatically received life and total and permanent disability (TPD) insurance by becoming a member, then you essentially have group life insurance, although in that situation it is called default insurance.

 What exactly is group life insurance, anyway?

 Group life insurance involves a single contract covering a group of people, typically an employer or large-scale organisation.
 In these cases, the insurer agrees to offer the insurance without collecting detailed personal information on each person’s current health status and previous health history.

 As the insurer is insuring a large number of people at the same time, they make certain assumptions of the health condition of that group of people as a whole.